Can You Take Delta 8 On A Plane? TSA Rules For Flying With Gummies Explained

 What should you do if TSA questions your Delta 8 gummies?

-If a TSA agent inquires about your Delta 8 gummies, calmly explain that they are hemp-derived, federally legal under the 2018 Farm Bill, and that you are carrying them for personal wellness.
+If a TSA agent asks about your Delta 8 gummies, calmly explain that they're hemp-derived, federally legal under the 2018 Farm Bill, and that you're carrying them for personal wellness.
 Providing original packaging and a Certificate of Analysis (COA) showing the product contains less than 0.3% Delta 9 THC can help clarify their legal status.

 What happens if Delta 8 is illegal in your destination state?